rbuskens/spinnaker.github.io/hello-spinnaker/README.md

 2. Build Job

-This job will be responsible for building a publishing our package, along with passing the package and version name to Spinnaker.
+This job will be responsible for building and publishing our package, along with passing the package and version name to Spinnaker.

 * Create a new freestyle job named "Hello Build".
 * Add the git url for your application fork